ASIST - Workshop Description

 - Seek a shared understanding of the reasons for thoughts of suicide and the reasons for living;

-- Review current risk and develop a plan to increase safety from suicidal behavior for an agreed amount of time;
+- Review current risk and develop a plan to increase safety from suicidal behaviour for an agreed amount of time;

 - Follow up on all safety commitments, accessing further help as needed.

 Enjoy small group discussions and skills practice that are based upon adult learning principles.
 Experience powerful videos on suicide intervention that will help participants look at feelings, beliefs, and attitudes about suicide in a safe, supportive environment.

 Learn suicide first aid from the professional training staff of the Crisis Society.
 In addition to being certified ASIST Master Trainers, Lyndsay Wells, Karen VanderSluis, Debbi Mahaffy, and Heather Owen are members of the Canadian Association for Suicide Prevention, and certified Crisis Workers through the American Association of Suicidology.